LT-Intro-To-AI-SY2425/a6-creating-predictive-models-JackHughess/part4-classification/a6_part4_writeup.md

 1. Comment out the StandardScaler and re-run your test.
 How accurate is the model?
 Why is that?

+before varies from .8 to .9
+after varies from .77 to .88

+the scaler just makes sure all the data is weighted the same.

 2. How accurate is the model with the StandardScaler?
 Is this model accurate enough for the given use case?
 Explain.

+before varies from .8 to .9 because of train test split variation.
+I think that it is pretty accurate for use, but also I am not sure what they are using the prediction for so I can't say for sure.

 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?

+The model performed well as it had an overall accuracy of 0.84.
+There are some occasions where the output was almost exactly the inverse of the predicted output as a general pattern.

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.

+would not buy